 Is an Electric Vehicle Right for You?
 Pros and Cons of Owning an EV

-Ev - Electric Vehicle
+EV - Electric Vehicle

 Are you tired of visiting the gas pump more often than your own mother?
 Are you tired of the smell of gasoline lingering on your clothes after a fill-up?
 Well, have no fear because electric vehicles (EVs) are here!
 As a long-time EV owner myself, I can tell you that switching to an EV is not only good for the environment, but it’s also a great way to save money and impress your friends with your new found coolness.